mqebnet/ON1Builder/README.md

 ## Register for API Keys

-Register for API keys from these essential services and add them to your `.env` file:
+Register for trial-API keys from these services and add them to your `.env` file:

 1.  **[Infura](https://infura.io/)**: Ethereum node infrastructure.
 2.  **[Etherscan](https://etherscan.io/apis)**: For on-chain data and transaction insights.